adilanchian/Mocklook/README.md

 ## Who Am I?
 My name is Alec Dilanchian and I am currently a consultant within enterprise services at Microsoft.
-My passion extends deeply into mobile developing, specifically iOS, starting back almost two years ago where I created my first iOS/watchOS app Cycles - Daily Habit Creator (https://www.getcyclesappp.com).
-Some fun facts about me:
+My passion extends deeply into mobile development, specifically iOS.
+Starting back almost two years ago, I created my first iOS/watchOS app called Cycles - Daily Habit Creator (https://www.getcyclesappp.com).
+Other then that, here are some fun facts about me:

-- I stream programming on Twitch (https://twitch.tv/adilanchian)
+- I stream programming on Twitch (https://www.twitch.tv/adilanchian)
 - Huge heavy metal music fan \m/
 - Massive foody
 - Have an extremely large passion for passing along the knowledge I have in programming to others

+I wanted to note that I have utilized Github Issues extensively during the course of this project so please feel free to take a look at the commits and comments associated with each task.
+Finally, I have also included a Sketch document.
+This has some small design implementation to figure out how I was going to lay out views and get the size of certain UI elements.

 This challenge was incredible and I had a BLAST working on it over the course of three days.
 I would love feedback on Mocklook if you have any and